muhidabid/SoftReq/README.md

 - High fidelity Figma designs were made as a base then a mongodb database was designed and integrated with NodeJS & Flask APIs, and Angular.

 ![FYPPoster-S22-11-D-SoftReq](https://github.com/muhidabid/SoftReq/assets/82958857/903d3dbf-8354-4bdb-a205-60ae6d1797f3)
+Note: the emails mentioned in this doc are not functional anymore.
+You can contact us at muhidabid.cs@gmail.com

 ## 🏃 How to Run
 #### Prerequisites